dmartinpro/seldonio.github.com/offline-models.md

 ## Configuration
-Configuration is held in zookeeper as JSON in nodes of the form:
+Configuration is held in Zookeeper as JSON in nodes of the form:

 {% highlight bash %}
 /<client>/offline/<model-name>